Home

 The recipe is not difficult but the glaze of apricot nectar and preserves with orange marmalade really is a popular flavor enhancement.

-Use a pit ham for this recipe.
+You can use a pit ham for this recipe if you wish.
 It is a smoked, boneless ham that is completely skinned and trimmed of excess fat.
-It is a great time-saver, but it is a flavorful, tender, juicy ham.
+It is a great time-saver, but is still a flavorful, tender, juicy ham.

 Preparation time: 1 1/2 hours.
 Serves 15.